 Drunk driving is a serious hazard because of the effects on your brain.
 Alcohol and will slow down your response time significantly, as well as judgment.
 These two factors make it extremely dangerous to drive a since you won’t be able to effectively control your car, or respond to hazards in time to prevent an accident.
 Our drivers often have trouble driving in a straight line or performing standard driving maneuvers.
 Because of this, drinking before you get in the car significantly raises your chance of being a serious accident.

 When Is Drunk Driving Most Common?

-Drunk driving is most common around holidays and special events.
+around holidays and special events.
 New Year’s Day and Christmas are two the heaviest drunken-driving times a year.
 People go out and celebrate often involving alcohol.
 Without a designated driver or some other method of ensuring that they don’t get in the car to drive home, many people in the driving after they went out drinking.
 Since drinking impairs judgment, most of these people don’t realize that they should not drive themselves home.

 Complete a Free Case Evaluation form now

 There are several ways to prevent drunk driving.
 The most immediate way to prevent drunk driving is to stop anyone who’s been drinking from getting behind the wheel.
 Having a designated driver is a great way to ensure that everyone gets home safely.
 Services like taxis, Uber, and Lyft are also great alternatives are getting home.